THE JAZZ SINGERS' JAM NIGHT

 As one of Australia's leading jazz singers herself, Ingrid has re-invested her talent and experience in building up these nights to capacity houses on many occasions .
 This is indeed a labour of love for Ingrid who demands no payment for her leadership and organisation of these events.

-A typical night will see around a dozen singers - some veteran performers, others making their first public appearance anywhere - appearing on the program to sing two numbers each, backed by a professional jazz trio, who are paid by the BJC from door takings of only $12 for club members or $15 for non-members.
+A typical night will see around a dozen singers - some veteran performers, others making their first public appearance anywhere - appearing on the program to sing two numbers each, backed by a professional jazz trio, who are paid by the BJC from door takings.
 These trios are often augmented by other jazz musicians who come along just for a 'sit-in and a blow'.

 There is no rehearsal, which demands great proficiency from the trio - just a quick talk-through on stage during the time it takes Ingrid to tell the audience about the singer's background and experience.
 It could easily be argued that presenting such an almost impromptu performance is artistically risky and smacks of 'amateur hour' .....strangely enough nothing could be further from the truth, and some of the most magical moments I can recall at the BJC have been during Jazz Singers Jam Night.